https://consensus.app/By Aaron Tay, Head, Data Services

 It differs from Undermind.ai in terms of having more prefilters and having a more transparent search.
 Its Deep Search has visualisations that are quite standard in this class of tools, but there are also more unique ones like the Claims & Evidence table and the Consensus Meter.

-You can see from the various details extracted and the filters available that Consensus has a clear STEM and medical slant, still the sources are as broad as what is used by Undermind so coverage shouldn't be an issue.
-But more testing is needed to ensure the retrieval algo and LLM is not fine-tuned to medical only.
+Still the sources Consensus use are as broad as what is used by Undermind etc so coverage shouldn't be an issue.
+But more testing is needed to ensure the retrieval algo and LLM is not fine-tuned to doing well for medical only.